 Bootstrap is an open-source project that’s hosted on GitHub and released under the MIT license.
 This is one of the biggest reasons I use Bootstrap.
 My clients won’t have to deal with purchasing and licensing issues, and Bootstrap’s license gives me the freedom to completely change and experiment with it.

 Want to Learn Bootstrap?

 SitePoint has published my book on Bootstrap called “Jump Start Bootstrap”.
 It teaches you how to get started with Bootstrap.
 Apart from teaching you how to use Bootstrap’s components and plugins, it also covers how to customize them through options like Less and Sass.
 A major section has been dedicated to Bootstrap’s grid system, which is the most important aspect of creating a responsive website design.
-You will also learn to create many demo website designs throughout the book.
+You’ll also learn to create many demo website designs throughout the book.

-Hopefully, you found this article interesting, and it has convinced you to try Bootstrap in your future projects.
+Hopefully you found this article interesting, and it has convinced you to try Bootstrap in your future projects.